-In the Windows settings (on both computers), go to the Settings -> Network and Internet -> select your network connection (Ethernet or Wi-Fi) -> Change advanced sharing options.
+In Windows settings (on both computers), go to the Settings -> Network and Internet -> select your network connection (Ethernet or Wi-Fi) -> Change advanced sharing options (or run the command

-Then in the Private section enable the options:
+Then enable two options in the Private section:

 - Turn on network discovery;